All Episodes

 And I was right.

-Mubarak announces he's stepping down, and uh within literally five minutes, the news in this country is Obama convinces Mubarak to step down.
+Mubarak announces he's stepping down, and within literally five minutes, the news in this country is Obama convinces Mubarak to step down.

 The first reports from over there said nothing about Obama convincing anybody to step down.

-Only after it is known he's stepping down, does the U.S. media say, our guy did it?
+Only after it is known he's stepping down does the U.S. media say, our guy did it.

-Our guy did it!
+Our guy did it.

-Obama did it!
+Obama did it.

-He convinced Mubarak to step down, yay!
+He convinced Mubarak to step down.

 How long has Mubarak been in power in Washington?

-Quick question, snurly.
+Quick question, snerkeling.

-How many years has Hasni Mubarak been?
+How many years has Hosni Mubarak been?

 It's exactly right.

-Thirty years.
+30 years.

 Seems like 30.